im6/pm/README.md

 Copy the src code to the directory of your movie folder. and python it.
 That's pretty much all you need to do.
 The AV_Report.csv file will output afterward.
 ```
+from src.MovieCollector import MovieCollector

 target = ['/movie/path1/', '/movie/path2/', '/movie/path3/']
 inst = MovieCollector(target, showDuplicate = True)
+# showDuplicate = True shows all the movie list
 inst.start()
 ```